 Group Supervision: 2 hours in a group with peers.

 Currently there are two groups.
 Thursdays at 10am-12pm.
 Wednesdays at 10am-12pm.

 - Opportunity to gain experience in a private practice environment through RESILIENCE AUSTIN.

 Resilience Austin offers an environment where you are respected, develop business skills, can earn money, and establish yourself early in your career so you can thrive.
 I have a fully dedicated office for Associates and my office is available when I am not working.
 Learn more about Resilience Austin

 - Private Practice Development.
 Discussions and resources regarding private practice building strategies, opportunities, building relationships, and practical considerations.

 Accessibility between sessions and emergency access when needed.

 - Abundance of resources and support.
-In fact, I start you off with workshops I have developed on HIPAA, writing ethical and efficient session notes, working with suicidality, and the basics of starting a private practice.
+In fact, I start you off with workshops I’ve developed on HIPAA, writing ethical and efficient session notes, working with suicidality, and the basics of starting a private practice.